 sudo chmod 755 /Library/PrivilegedHelperTools

-System requirementsThe current release of SquidMan requires MacOS X 10.6.8 or higher, running in 64-bit mode.
+System requirementsThe current release of SquidMan requires MacOS X 10.10 or higher.

 FeedbackYou can mail me at the address below with feedback, suggestions or bug reports about SquidMan.
 Because I have a regular job, and write software in my spare time, please don't be offended if I don't reply.
 Please note that I cannot provide support for squid.